-The UK has made certain visa changes that become effective from July 6, 2018 onwards, and here’s an update for you!
+The UK Immigration has made certain visa changes that become effective from July 6, 2018 onwards, and here’s an update for you!

 The changes shows that while the administration is committed to offering protection and backing to the most defenseless individuals, it is simultaneously also in full support of the extremely skilled students and employees.

 Coming back to the updates, as per the available information, and thanks to the changes, the line-of-work of doctors & nurses, from outside the European Economic Area (EEA), will be deleted from the Tier 2 (General) visa limit even as it will finally assist every job-provider/firm, with the reason being it will denote that the general demand for he restricted certificates of sponsorship (CoS) will head south.